OpenConext/Monitor-bundle/README.md

 The endpoints return JSON responses.
 The `/internal/info` endpoint tries to give as much information about the currently installed version of the application as possible.
 This information is based on the build path of the installation.
-But also includes the Symfony environment that is currently active and whether or not the debugger is enabled.
+But also includes the Symfony environment that is currently active and whether the debugger is enabled.

 The `/internal/health` endpoint reports on the health of the application.
 This information could be used for example by a load balancer.
 Example output: